lukenovak/cs3500-software-dev-sp21/Snarl/Planning/plan.md

 Writing conditions:
 Design Task

->Read the description of Snarl, a custom designed game.

-done.

 >We will develop the software to run games of Snarl and tournaments for automated players adversaries.
 In a tournament, other people will supply the code for adversaries, and you will provide the framework for running games for these automated entities.
 The goal is to run tournaments where every signed up player gets a chance to participate in several Snarl games against these new enemies, in a manner yet to be determined.

 >Write up a project analysis.
 The analysis should consist of two parts: